TanYa-Go/TanjaG.Portfolio/README.md

 The website structure is built according to the standard UI/UX rules so that it is intuituve and makes it easy for the user to find what they are looking for.
 * All the main information is placed on the one scrolling page with links to each section in the navigation bar
-* The navigation bar is on top of the page and the menu links will change collor on hover so the user can jump to a different section on the website should they wish
+* The navigation bar is on top of the page and the menu links will change color on hover so the user can jump to a different section on the website should they wish
-* Navbar will dissapear when the user scrolls down but will reappaear when user scrolls up so they can go to another section quicker
+* Navbar will disappear when the user scrolls down but will reappaear when user scrolls up so they can go to another section quicker.
-* Footer contains contact information, social media icons and a link to download my CV for anyone who needs it
+* Footer contains contact information, social media icons and a link to download my CV for anyone who would like a copy

 The admin side of the website has additional pages
 * Register, Log in/Logout - currently hidden from the dashboard so visitors cannot register
 * Admin dashboard -  where admin can see what changes he can make with his credentials
 * Add/Edit skill pages - where admin can add or edit a skill
-* Add/Edit testiminial - where admin can add or edit a testimonial
+* Add/Edit testimonial - where admin can add or edit a testimonial

 ## **The Skeleton Plane**